nikitavoloboev/data/docs/looking-back/2023/2023-january.md

 And I started real work on [LA](https://github.com/learn-anything/learn-anything).
 Goal is to be able to afford tasty food sometime within this or next year.
 And hopefully survive until summer.
 Dreams. 😻

 Jealousy is the mind killer.
+One of the things that keeps me going is that I've [had it worse](../../health/depression.md) before.
+It will be fine even if I [die](../../life/death.md).